nednoodlehead/teaching/intro.md

   group_2
 group_1
 ```
-You don't need to worry about why or how code blocks are made, that will come later
+You don't need to worry about why or how code blocks are made, that will come later.
+Just know that python uses indentation.

 <h3>Dynamically Typed</h3>
 Some programming languages need you to define what type a variable is before allowing you to create it.